ManchesterStingerMotorsports/Tracks/README.md

             track_name: Track name to load.

         Returns:
+            track_name:
                 A dictionary object containing the name of the track and the track object.
 The trackobject contains the positions of each cone type and the initial car position.

         Raises:
             Raises a network error in the event the HTTP request fails.